brickj/examples/README.md

 6. **Displaying Results**: The UI processes this response and displays each recommendation.

-## Deploy in AI Studi XXXXXX
+## Deploy in AI Studio

-•	Execute the 03_deployment.py to set up the deployment o	Select the “Deployments” tab o	Click “Service”
+- Execute the 03_deployment.py to set up the deployment
+- Select the “Deployments” tab
+- Click “Service”

 ![Configure Deployment](images/deployment1.png)  XXXXXXX

-o	Fill out the Deployment information o	Add a “Service Name” o	Select the model o	Choose the next highest model version o	Select “With GPU” configuration o	Choose your workspace o	Click “Deploy”
+- Fill out the Deployment information
+- Add a “Service Name”
+- Select the model
+- Choose the next highest model version
+- Select “With GPU” configuration
+- Choose your workspace
+- Click “Deploy”

 ![Configure Deployment](images/deployment2.png)  XXXXXXX